I had no idea there was one thing that controls all of my success.

 “Your minds are designed to stop you at all cost from doing anything that might hurt you.”Mel Robbins

-The primary mission of the human creature’s mind is about survival and not a happy or fulfilled life.
+The primary mission of the human creature’s mind is to keep us alive.
+It’s not concerned if we’re living a happy or fulfilled life.

 All humans experience stories that impede our growth and achievement.
 Our mind is in default mode when creating stories of fear.
 As a teen consumed with my stutter, my “safe” story was “Don’t worry.
 You’re a good driver.
 You could drive a truck so you don’t have to speak much.”
 My stutter was an endless source of limiting stories.